 Vertices can be connected by lines.
-Variations are line_strip and line_loop.
+Variations on the connection are line_strip and line_loop. (see figure 1.)

 Three vertices define a triangle.
 The vertices should be listed in counterclockwise order1.
 (Otherwise you are looking at the back)

 - Triangle_strips and triangle_fans are connected groups of triangles. - Four vertices define a quad.
 Again, counterclockwise order. - A quad_strip joins several quads. - Simple polygons can be defined by a list of vertices.